Create the App

 Imagine knowing Elixir so well you can drive to the basket and dunk! ⛹🏻 That's what you'll be able to do after taking our Elixir & OTP course.
 So before getting too far into Phoenix, we highly recommend joining us in the Elixir course to gain clarity and confidence with the language.

 We start with the Elixir fundamentals and leave no stone unturned as we build a simple web server step-by-step from scratch.
-And the second half of the course all about OTP, so it's like getting two courses in one. 🙌
+And the second half of the course is all about OTP, so it's like getting two courses in one. 🙌

 We think you're gonna love it!